just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     <p>Follow <a href="https://docs.google.com/document/d/1vCMjrLWMzU-bs1zv8Btu-rjrcvzQ21J0HarznLgL30g/edit?usp=sharing" target="_blank">these handouts</a> to simulate <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> routing in the TCP/IP model.
         Once your group has sent and received a message, discuss the following questions.
     </p><ol>
-    <li><b><span class="hover vocab yui-wk-div" data-id='Packet'>Packet</span> Order. </b> Does it matter whether the packets of a message arrive in order?
+    <li style="margin-bottom: 5px;"><b><span class="hover vocab yui-wk-div" data-id='Packet'>Packet</span> Order. </b> Does it matter whether the packets of a message arrive in order?
 Explain how this set of protocols handles that. </li>
-    <li>(<b>Portfolio</b>) <b>Missing Packets.</b> What should happen if a <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> goes missing?
+    <li style="margin-bottom: 5px;">(<b>Portfolio</b>) <b>Missing Packets.</b> What should happen if a <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> goes missing?
 Who (which layer) would handle this?
 What action would they have to take?
 And what additional information would be needed in the <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> in order to handle it?  </li>
-    <li><b>Corrupted Packets.</b> Suppose there’s some kind hardware glitch that corrupts one or more bits in a <span class="hover vocab yui-wk-div" data-id='packet'>packet</span>?
+    <li style="margin-bottom: 5px;"><b>Corrupted Packets.</b> Suppose there’s some kind hardware glitch that corrupts one or more bits in a <span class="hover vocab yui-wk-div" data-id='packet'>packet</span>?
 Can this be detected?
 What action should be taken in this case?
-What additional information would be needed to handle this issue? </li><li><b>Fault-Tolerance. </b>Complex systems, like networks, fail at unexpected times.
+What additional information would be needed to handle this issue? </li>
+	<li style="margin-bottom: 5px;"><b>Fault-Tolerance. </b>Complex systems, like networks, fail at unexpected times.
 Often multiple devices fail at the same time.
 Explain how the TCP/IP model continues to function even when parts of the system fail.<br/></li>
     <li>(<b>Portfolio</b>) <b>Security/Privacy.</b>  As the packets are being transmitted through the network, can people other than the sender and receiver read the messages?
 What methods can we use to protect the message?  </li>
     </ol>
     </div>